openmpf/openmpf-docker/CONTRIBUTING.md

 [Run OpenMPF using Docker Compose](README.md#run-openmpf-using-docker-compose) section to deploy them.
 Repeat these steps, starting with the `docker run` command, each time you make a change to your component code and want to run it.

-If you wish to use a different `openmpf-*-package.json` file that includes an entry for your component, for example, `openmpf-with-my-component-package.json`, then place that file in the same directory as `openmpf-open-source-package.json`.
-Then, when executing the [command that starts with `docker run`](README.md#docker-run-command), include the `-e BUILD_PACKAGE_JSON=openmpf-with-my-component-package.json` option at the end of the command.
-By convention, the name of your file should start with `openmpf-` and end with `-package.json`.